slightknack/slightknack.dev/content/blog/difflogic.md

 1. If the cell has exactly 3 live neighbors, it is alive.
 2. If the cell has exactly 2 live neighbors, and is alive, it remains alive.

-I guess there's a harsh third rule which is, "if the cell is dead, it stays dead".
+I guess there's a harsh third rule which is, "otherwise, if the cell is dead, it stays dead".
 You may already begin to see how this could be written as a logic circuit.
 Here's one way: given an array, `inputs`, with 9 cells where `0` is dead, `1` is alive, we can write:

 ```python
 n = sum(inputs) - alive # neighbors excluding center